oracle/coherence-operator/examples/deployment/README.md

 # View Cluster Metrics via Grafana

-If you with to view metrics via Grafana, you must carry out the following steps before you install any of the examples above.
+If you wish to view metrics via Grafana, you must carry out the following steps before you install any of the examples above.

 ## Install Prometheus Operator